 Anna is a founding member of jewellery action group Fair Luxury – an independent and voluntary group of change makers within the UK jewellery industry.
-Fair Luxury’s main objective is to bring together pioneering figures from both the jewellery and fashion worlds and question the ways in which they approach provenance and sustainability by examining the journey from original source to end consumer.
+Fair Luxury’s shared vision is to create an industry that takes responsibility for ensuring safe working conditions and human rights, alongside working to conserve and restore the natural environment.